ddicorpo/RecruitInc/README.md

-You need to write one `.env` in the recruit-inc-back It needs to have the same variable as `recruit-inc-back/.env.example`
+You need to write one `.env` in the recruit-inc-back It needs to have the same variable as `recruit-inc-back/.env.example` you need to set your NODE_ENV as either dev or production In order to reach the front end, set your DOMAIN_FRONT_END=http://localhost:3000 To reach your back end set your DOMAIN_BACK_END=localhost:6969 To connect to a database set your DB_NAME variable to your db of choice.

 You need to write one `.env` in the recruit-inc-front